.

 Final Thoughts on Getting a Minnesota Medical Marijuana Card

 In the beginning, the Minnesota medical marijuana program was extremely restrictive, with limited qualifying conditions and consumption methods.
 Fortunately, it has expanded to the point where one could classify it as a reasonable MMJ program.
-It is now possible to smoke dry marijuana flower as an Minnesota Medical Marijuana Card.
+It is now possible to smoke dry marijuana flower if you have a Minnesota medical marijuana card.